 Steinholding, known traditionally as masskrugstemmen, is the most German of Oktoberfest fare.
 As of late, though, the game has taken off in the United States.
 There are dozens of “Hofbraü qualifiying locations” throughout the country, and the national championship takes place at Central Park SummerStage each year, as part of the German-American New York City Oktoberfest and Steuben Day Parade.

-Sidebar: a 2019 report by Bayerischer Rundfunk claims the steinholding world record is held by a German, at 45 minutes, 2 seconds … if you can believe that.
+(Sidebar: a 2019 report by Bayerischer Rundfunk claims the steinholding world record is held by a German, at 45 minutes, 2 seconds … if you can believe that.
 The U.S. Steinholding Association doesn’t seem to.
-It’s the only organized governing body for the competition in the world, and it considers Tyler’s 21-minute hold to be the current world record.
+It’s the only organized governing body for the competition in the world, and it considers Tyler’s 21-minute hold to be the current world record.)

-All ESPN Ocho drama aside, the game is a classic, and likely on the docket at a microbrewery near you.
+All ESPN Ocho drama aside, the game is a classic, and likely on the docket this month at a microbrewery near you.
 If you plan on attending, it might be time to give steinholding the old college try.
 And while lasting 20 minutes is probably out of the question, you definitely don’t want to be the first one out.
-Fortunately, there are some training steps you can take ahead of the competition to build up those beer muscles.
+Fortunately, there are some training steps you can take ahead of the competition to build up your beer muscles.

-According to Daniel Richter, a personal trainer and powerlifting coach, there are a number of muscles that will come in handy at Oktoberfest: “Your upper pec, trapezius muscle, and serratus anterior are all active as stabilizers.”
+According to Daniel Richter, a personal trainer and powerlifting coach, there are a number of muscles that will come in handy at Oktoberfest: “Your upper pec, trapezius muscle and serratus anterior are all active as stabilizers.”
 That said, there’s one muscle that carries most of the load: “The primary muscles challenged in steinholding are your front delts.”

 Banko agrees.
 And in his treatise entitled “Understanding the Physiology of Steinholding” (yes, that’s a real thing), he offers a helpful reminder: “Even if you lift, the delt is naturally one of the smallest muscles in the body.”
 Your best shot at keeping that glass in the air is by honing a pair of strong, endurance-minded delts.